Frequently Asked Questions

 Duration of the MA in Speech-Language Pathology

 Students with undergraduate degrees in communication disorders or speech and hearing sciences are expected to complete the MA program in two years.
-Note that requests for early graduation from the program typically cannot be accommodated due to the clinic rotations required to meet certification standards.
 Students with no undergraduate background in the field typically complete the degree in approximately three years.

 Duration of the Doctor of Audiology Degree

 Students with undergraduate degrees in communication disorders or speech and hearing sciences are expected to complete the audiology program in four years.
-Students with no undergraduate background in the field typically complete the degree in approximately five years.
+It is still possible to complete the degree in four years without an undergraduate degree in communication disorders or speech and hearing sciences, but you will need to take additional coursework in your first year.

 Duration of the PhD Degree